NLP2CT/NLPCC-2025-Task1/README.md

 # Latest News

 - [ 2025.02.27 ] We have released detailed task guidelines and training data—start building a reliable detector now!
+- [ 2025.04.11 ] 📢 The test data for NLPCC-2025 Task 1 will be released before 8:00 PM Beijing Time (UTC+8) on April 11, 2025.
+Please stay tuned and thank you for your patience!

 # Data Description